-D. Reliable Upon application to the Program, an applicant must demonstrate that he/she has Transportation access to reliable transportation.
-For purposes of this requirement, the term reliable transportation.
+D. Reliable Transportation Upon application to the Program, an applicant must demonstrate that he/she has access to reliable transportation.
 For purposes of this requirement, the term reliable transportation shall mean any form of transportation that permits the apprentice to attend work and any required classroom instruction held in the geographic jurisdiction of the program.

-E. Other Applicants that have welding experience and/or welding training and/or 1500+ hours' prior Boilermaker work experience will have priority selection over those with no welding qualifications, training, or work experience.
-Applicants must provide copies of proof of welding qualifications and/or training and/or work experience [Qualifications, Certifications, Welding Diploma, Work Hours, etc.]
+E. Other

-when making application or any time after application is accepted.
+Applicants that have welding experience and/or welding training and/or 1500+hours' prior Boilermaker work experience will have priority selection over those with no welding qualifications, training, or work experience.
+Applicants must provide copies of proof of welding qualifications and/or training and/or work experience [Qualifications, Certifications, Welding Diploma, Work Hours, etc.] when making application or any time after application is accepted.